documentationfor yFiles for HTML 3.0.0.1

 Table Model

-Note that there are no content nodes.
+Note that there are no content nodes in this example.

 Table structure with nested rows and columns